 Lao Lang is one of our favorite Chinese singers, so we're delighted to have finally found a copy of this song clear enough to share with everyone.
 Dating back to the turn of the decade and the incipient folk rock scene in the Beijing university circuit, this song captures the romantic sentimentality of the period.
-In our opinion it's as good if not better than Pu Shu's fantastic Those Flowers.

 said on